Skip to main content

 Dear [Hiring Manager],

-On the busiest weekends, I handled an average of [number]+ transactions per shift while still keeping rails organised and priority items replenished.
+On the busiest weekends, I handled an average of [number]+ transactions per shift while keeping rails organised and priority items replenished.
 Sales matter, but in seasonal retail, speed without order creates more problems than it solves.
 I learned to protect both.

 I would welcome a conversation about your seasonal priorities, especially around peak dates, merchandising standards, and the kind of support you need from day one.